Content of the New Age

 The simple idea involves pulling content from other sources and collecting it all in one place.
 This allows easy browsing for the user and the ability to jump between topics and industries.
 Users don’t even have to click on an article.
 They can simply view the headline or summary and move on to the next.

 Data extraction is a way of pulling back the flesh of a website and seeing how the parts work – seeing what’s going on under the bonnet.
 This provides lots of different insights that can be used in a variety of industries and to inform a range of objectives, including content aggregation.

 The way that data extraction can help content aggregation is pretty simple – it tells you which web pages are getting the most interactions, directing you to the ones that are most beneficial to source and then collect for redistribution.

 Automation is the key difference.
 Content curators painstakingly collate the best content on a given topic and build articles around them.
-Think articles like ‘2019 music predictions from 10 leading producers’.
-The author of that article hasn’t spoken to each producer to build that article.
+Think of articles like ‘2019 music predictions from 10 Leading Producers”.
+The author of that article hasn’t spoken to each producer about building that article.
 They’ve curated content from various outlets — be they social media accounts, blogs, or news sites – and crafted an article around them.

 Aggregators use data to build their content.
 These data aggregators mine keywords from the sites in their databases and build dashboards for users to access content from a variety of sources.
 This takes the onus of writing content away from the aggregator and makes for a better user experience.

 What does this mean for publishers?

 Content and data aggregators pose a unique challenge for publishers, particularly those who generate revenue from on-site advertising or subscriptions.
 If users are accessing news via sites like Flipboard or News360, music via Spotify, and reviews via Metacritic, then it means they’re likely not visiting or purchasing the source content.
 Given that, where does the money come from?